brokensound77/AlertLogic-event-api/README.md

 ##Installation:
 `pip install .`

-It is advisable to us a virtualenv
+It is advisable to install within a virtualenv

 ##Simple usage:
 ```python